Office 2016 for Mac 64-bit upgrade

 Effect on third-party applications and add-ins

-The transition to 64-bit Office for Mac was announced on the Office developer blog in April 2016.
-This website is the primary reference for third-party vendors to understand the change and the effect on their products.
+The transition to 64-bit Office for Mac was announced in April 2016.
 IT Pros will want to understand which compiled add-ins are deployed to the users whom they manage so that they can assess the effect of the upgrade.
 The following Microsoft Office website summarizes the issues that affect the more common add-ins that are used together with Office 2016 for Mac:

 Tools for inspecting product architecture